 The Glenn Highway has been designated a National Scenic Byway for good reason - the views along the way are absolutely breathtaking, including mountains, glaciers and rivers.
 It's perfect for a day trip from Anchorage, or better yet, a multi-day excursion including a stop at a local roadhouse or lodge.

 The route north of Palmer is framed by the Talkeetna Mountains and the Chugach Mountains, and your drive winds its way through the towns of Chickaloon and Sutton.
-Consider a stop at the Alpine Historical Park to learn about the Ahtna Athabascan history of the area.
+This area is rich with Ahtna Athabascan history.
 The Matanuska River parallels the road for much of the first part of the drive, providing for great photography opportunities.

 The entire region around Matanuska Glacier is collectively referred to as "Glacier View," and you'll find plenty of great food options, RV parks, roadhouses and lodges.